SkylerKeeling/Cha-7/Develop/README2.md

-# README File Generator
+# README generator application

 ## Description

-This README Generator asks users multiple questions concerning their project.
-Based on the answers the application generates a README   file
+This application prompts the user for input which creates a README file

 ## Installation

-Visit the Github repository attached to this file and git clone the repository to any project.
+Visit the github associated to access the code.

 ## Usage

-The project is used with node.js to run the application without a browser
+Project is used to make development more efficient.

 ## Screenshot